barbarosyurttagul/Logging/README.md

 1. For database; please execute script.sql file in MS Sql Server 2012 or higher.
 2. Configure your connection string in web.config file.

-This project is developed to show Open/Closed Principle and Dependency Inversion Design Pattern using SimpleInjector IOC Container.
+This project is developed to show Open/Closed Principle and Dependency Injection Design Pattern using SimpleInjector IOC Container.
 We have two logging mechanism in this project. log4Net and NLog.
 Both of them implement ILogManager interface.
 I used Adapter Design Pattern in ILogManager.